Fifth Harmony (album): Shows

+Canceled shows

 Singles

 The lead single from Fifth Harmony, "Down", was released to all major streaming services and digital platforms on June 2, 2017.
 It debuted at its peak position of number 42 on the U.S. Billboard Hot 100 and reached the top fifties of charts in other countries, including the UK, Ireland, Canada, France, Portugal and Slovakia.
 The accompanying music video for "Down" premiered on Fifth Harmony's Vevo channel on June 8, 2017.
 The video was directed by James Larese; it has a neon-inspired aesthetic interspersed with clips of the group performing a choreographed dance.
 Its music video earned Fifth Hamony their fourth MTV Video Music Award at the 2017 ceremony for Best Pop Video.

 "He Like That" was released as the second single from the album; it was released to mainstream radio in the U.S. on September 19, 2017.
 The official video for "He Like That" was released on the group's Vevo channel on August 25, 2017.

 The album's third single was "Por Favor"—a duet with Pitbull—was released on October 27, 2017.
 The song was later included on the album's Spotify re-release.
 Fifth Harmony performed "Por Favor" on U.S. television several times, including on Dancing with the Stars, Showtime at the Apollo and at the 2017 Latin American Music Awards.